 For a mild injury like a strain or sprain, the recovery could be anywhere between a couple of weeks to a month or two.
 Severe arm injuries may take a substantial amount of time to heal, as they may require medical attention, surgical repair and physical therapy.

-Can I make a claim if I have received a later diagnosis after an accident?
+Can I make a claim for arm injury payouts if I have received a later diagnosis after an accident?

 The limation period would begin from the moment a medical professional diagnoses your injury, meaning you would have 3-years to kick-start your claim.